 Enjoy the long fairways lined with tropical plants and featuring plenty of exciting water challenges on this 18-hole par-72 golf course of the Pearl Golf & Country Club golf course.

 For creative spirits, head to Hot Glass Fiji where you can watch the master glassblowers at work making all kinds of impressive creations.
 What’s more, try glassblowing yourself with one of their glassblowing lessons!

 Location: Korotogo, Coral Coast, Viti Levu.
 See more experiences nearby in our 10 Luxury Activities on the Coral Coast.

 98. Find the Various Movie and TV Filming Locations

 That’s right, Fiji has been on the big screen, most famously in Cast Away.
 Check out the island it was filmed on, Monuriki Island, from the Mamanuca Island resorts.
 Survivor fans will also find filming locations in the Mamanuca Islands.

 99. Cruise the Mamanuca Islands with South Sea Cruises

 See the highlights of the Mamanuca Islands on a full-day tour with South Sea Cruises.
 The Seaspray Day Adventure takes beach-lovers on a yacht to visit uninhabited islands, experience a traditional kava ceremony, and make use of the onboard snorkelling equipment.
-See more details on Viator and Tripadvisor.
+See more details and book tickets on Viator and Tripadvisor.